eli6/sheepjump_game/README.md

 # Sheep Jump Game :sheep: :joystick:

-Small Godot game experiment (still a stub) that involves a sheep jumping on rocks.
+Small Godot game experiment that I wrote in 2019 (still a stub) that involves a sheep jumping on rocks.
+To be continued some day.

 ## Installation